selivan/apt-strict/README.md

  - force
  - dpkg_options

-Does not support `ansible-playbook --check`
+Does not support `ansible-playbook --check`.
+Since ansible 2.1, you can use this trick to avoid running task in `--check` mode: `when: not ansible_check_mode`

 ### Mac OS X installation
 You can install ansible module via brew (without any apt stuff):